chipseater/my-app/README.md

 ### `yarn server`

 It will launch the fake api which is working with just in a local json file.
+Browse http://localhost:3003/articles to see it

 ## Learn More